Generation Data Groups

 DS Org DS Name

-The preceding job described in Step 6 created an output file.
-Since the job (GDGALLJ1.JCL) referenced the GDG as a group the output file should have all six records (each of the individual data sets associated with the GDG has two (2) records) The following shows the content of the output file (MFI01.SIMOPROD.SEQ4GALL) as viewed with the Micro Focus Data File Editor.
+The preceding job that is described in Step 6 created an output file.
+Since the job (GDGALLJ1.JCL) referenced the GDG as a group the output file should have all six records (each of the individual data sets associated with the GDG has two (2) records).

 RECORD-3000001